tkhamez/neucore/doc/API.md

 - Returns required groups to view member tracking data. `GET /user/corporation/{id}/get-groups-tracking`
 - Add a group to the corporation for member tracking permission. `PUT /user/corporation/{id}/add-group-tracking/{groupId}`
 - Remove a group for member tracking permission from the corporation. `PUT /user/corporation/{id}/remove-group-tracking/{groupId}`
-- Returns corporations that have member tracking data. `GET /user/corporation/tracked-corporations`
+- Returns all corporations that have member tracking data. `GET /user/corporation/all-tracked-corporations`

 #### watchlist